TypeRocket/docs/v5/configuration.md

 ## Extensions

 In your `config/app.php` file, you can add and remove extensions loaded by TypeRocket.

-The `extensions` settings take a key-value array of with key as the class name and the value as an array of arguments that will be used by the extension class' constructor.
+The `extensions` settings take an array of extension classes.

 ```php
 /*